ferru97/node-ipfs-monitor/README.md

 - **SQL Database** to save the monitoring results

 ### How to use
-- Go in the root directory of the tool and download the dependencies with `npm init`
+- Go in the root directory of the tool and download the dependencies with `npm install`
 - Start the ipfs daemon with `ipfs daemon` command
 - Start the monitoring with the **monitor** command from the **index.js** script, giving the required arguments.
 Use `ipfs monitor --help` for more info